william-goode/william-goode.github.io/about.md

 permalink: /about/
 ---

 I began at UNT as a classical performance major playing trombone before transitioning to mathematics and economics.
-I completed my Ph.D. in Mathematics in 2023, studying representations of infinite-dimensional Lie algebras.
+I completed my Ph.D. in Mathematics in 2023, studying representations of infinite-dimensional Lie algebras and superalgebras.
 I now work as a backend engineer, developing data infrastructure for AI-powered business intelligence.

 ---